fmheim/vocabs_kmm/README.md

 # vocabs_kmm

 I'm developing `vocabs_kmm` as a Kotlin Multiplatform Mobile (KMM) project that allows users to input a word in a selected language and generates an example sentence using the OpenAI API to explain the word in a common context.
+In addition, the OpenAI API is utilized by the app to generate an image with the aim of enhancing comprehension of the provided example sentence.
 The app also features a study flashcards mode where the user sees the example sentence with the missing word and can test their vocabulary retention.
 I integrated several techniques learned from this [KMM course by @philipplackner](https://pl-coding.com/building-industry-level-multiplatform-apps-with-kmm/) into my app.
 This includes for example sharing the view model, which is very useful.